bryan-hoang/mthe-493-group-a2/ARCHITECTURE.md

 ## Bird's Eye View

-Here's a flowchart diagrams of the network:
+Here is a flowchart diagram of the network:

 ```mermaid
 flowchart LR